-If you’ve always perceived watches as works of arts rather than mechanical timepieces, you’d know exactly what went into the 3 limited edition watches created as collaboration between Chronoswiss and master craftsman Jochen Benzinger.
-The collection is known as Edition Zeitzeichen or “Signs of the Times edition” and are crafted through the process of skeletonizing, engraving and guilloche.
-The models made from 18k red gold or white gold measure 44mm * 10.8m and are named as Zeitzeichen V(floral, fully skeletonized), Zeitzeichen VI (floral, partially dial) and Zeitzeichen VII (dragon) The salient features of these watches are flat anti-reflective sapphire crystals, Chronoswiss-signature oversize onion shaped crowns, sapphire display backs and screw on strap bars with the patented Autobloc system.
+If you’ve always perceived watches as works of arts rather than mechanical timepieces, you’d know exactly what went into the 3 limited edition watches created as a collaboration between Chronoswiss and master craftsman Jochen Benzinger.
+The collection is known as Edition Zeitzeichen or “Signs of the Times edition” and is crafted through the process of skeletonizing, engraving and guilloche.
+The models made from 18k red gold or white gold measure 44mm * 10.8m and are named Zeitzeichen V(floral, fully skeletonized), Zeitzeichen VI (floral, partially dial), and Zeitzeichen VII (dragon).
+These watches’ salient features are flat anti-reflective sapphire crystals, Chronoswiss-signature oversize onion-shaped crowns, sapphire display backs, and screw on strap bars with the patented Autobloc system.

 The watches feature modified ETA 6498-1 movement running in 17 jewels and ticking at 18,000 vph.
-Even the base plates, gear-train bridges and balance cocks have been elaborately and manually skeletonized and engraved.
-Some of the movement components are coated with blue platinum and the hands are blue steel.
-All the three models are available in a limited edition of 33 pieces, although the Zeitzeichen VII happens to be my favorite as its artistic dilemma of blue platinum; skeletonizing and dragon transform into a whole new pattern of visual appeal.
+Even the base plates, gear-train bridges, and balance cocks have been elaborately and manually skeletonized and engraved.
+Some of the movement components are coated with blue platinum, and the hands are blue steel.
+All three models are available in a limited edition of 33 pieces.
+However, the Zeitzeichen VII happens to be my favorite as its artistic dilemma of blue platinum, skeletonizing, and dragon transforms into a whole new pattern of visual appeal.